bibikhadiza/animoto_code_challenge/README.md

 ### Features:
 1. Consits MVC design pattern
 2. API results are formatted and displayed
-3. Integration of jQuery to elimenate page refresh
+3. Integration of jQuery to eliminate page refresh
 4. Single point of input
 5. Stateless application